tunzor/python-music-trivia/README.md

 The converter tool will take in a Spotify playlist (full URL or ID) and create two tab-separated (`.tsv`) files: a track info file formatted for the web app and an answer file that can be loaded into a spreadsheet editor (Excel, Google Sheets, etc.) for tracking player points.
 ```
 $ python playlistconverter.py -h
-usage: playlistconverter.py [-h] [--url URL] [--id ID] [--shuffle]
+usage: playlistconverter.py [-h] [--url URL] [--id ID] [--shuffle] [--gametype {songartist,lyric,connection}]

 Convert a spotify playlist into a csv file for loading into the pyspotify music trivia.

 optional arguments:
   -h, --help            show this help message and exit
   --url URL             Full URL to playlist.
   --id ID               Playlist ID.
 Portion of the URL after the spotify.com/playlist/{COPY_THIS_PORTION}
   --shuffle             (Optional) Shuffle the order of the tracks in the output file.
-Add it to shuffle tracks, omit it to maintain playlist track order.
+Add it to shuffle tracks, omit it to maintain
+                        playlist track order.
+  --gametype {songartist,lyric,connection}
+                        (Optional) Change the game type.
+Modifies the generated answer file to include extra columns for different
+                        game play types: guess the song/artist, finish the lyric, or guess the connection between clues in a
+                        category.
+Defaults to songartist if omitted.

 # With full playlist URL
 python playlistconverter.py --url https://open.spotify.com/playlist/37i9dQZF1DX1MUPbVKMgJE

 # With playlist ID
 python playlistconverter.py --id 37i9dQZF1DX1MUPbVKMgJE

+# With playlist ID, shuffle order, and change to lyric game type
+python playlistconverter.py --id 37i9dQZF1DX1MUPbVKMgJE --shuffle --gametype lyric
 ```
 The name of the file will be the playlist name in lowercase with spaces replaced by underscores.